go beyond traditional talk therapy.

 EMDR may be a good fit for you if…

-• You notice strong emotional reactions in relationships that feel hard to control in the moment
+• You notice strong emotional reactions, anxiety, overthinking, or self-doubt that feel difficult to shift in the moment

 This work doesn’t just impact your relationships—it changes how you experience yourself, your life, and your capacity to feel joy, ease, and connection.